About the fund

 - Relevant marketing plans in place on how you will reach them.
 We recommend that you use the attached template marketing plan.
 Remember that it is your responsibility to market your event locally and to contribute to the MGS coordinated national campaign.

 - A clear project plan with realistic timescales and evidence that the appropriate staff will be involved in the project at relevant times eg that marketing staff are informed of the event with sufficient time to plan the appropriate activity into their workload

-- Proportionate contingency planning eg if you have an outdoor event planned, what will you do if it rains on the day?
+- Proportionate contingency planning eg. if you have an outdoor event planned, what will you do if it rains on the day?
 Or if you have performers booked, what will you do if they need to cancel?

-- Value for money – whilst different events will be appropriate to different sizes of audience, events should work out at a reasonable amount of money per head.
+- Value for money – whilst different events will be appropriate for different sizes of audience, events should work out at a reasonable amount of money per head.
 For example, if your event costs £2,000 but you expect to have an audience of just 50 your event will cost £40 per head which is very expensive.

 What we can fund

 It is okay to stage events that appeal to your regular audience.
 It is also okay to stage events similar to ones you have successfully delivered before.
-Equally, we encourage you to use Festival of Museums event as also a chance to try out an event which, if successful, you can repeat in the future.
+Equally, we encourage you to use your Festival of Museums event as a chance to try out an event which, if successful, you can repeat in the future.
 It is just essential that you;

 - Define the audience you wish to attract